-The SSIS FTP Task is used to perform different kind of operations on Files and Folders (or Directories).
-For instance, if you want to send or receive the files from FTP Server to local directory we can use this SSIS FTP Task.
+The SSIS FTP Task is used to perform different kinds of operations on Files and Folders (or Directories).
+For instance, we can use this SSIS FTP Task if you want to send or receive the files from the FTP Server to a local directory.

-NOTE: The SSIS FTP Task uses the FTP Connection Manger to connect with the Remote (FTP Server) Files and Folders.
+The SSIS FTP Task uses the FTP Connection Manager to connect with the Remote (FTP Server) Files and Folders.

-In this article we will show you the steps involved in configuring the FTP task in SQL Server Integration Services with example.
-Before we start configuring the SSIS FTP Task, Let us see the files and folders available in our FTP Server.
-Below screenshot will show the same.
+Before we start configuring the SSIS FTP Task, Let us see the files and folders available on our FTP Server.
+The below screenshot will show the same.

 Configure SSIS FTP Task